 They utilized vegetation and site index data from the FIA program, contemporary (1961 to 1990) and future (2030, 2060, and 2090) climate data from the USFS Rocky Mountain Research Station representing four different future emissions scenarios, and soils data from the USDA Soil Survey Geographic (SSURGO) database.

 The models were developed using a statistical technique (Random Forests—a classification and regression tree analysis) that has been shown to be very adept at analyzing these types of research questions and datasets.
 With the analysis they employed, they were also able to calculate confidence intervals to determine if the predicted changes in site index were significant or not.

-Researchers used all climate and soil variables to generate the following maps (to ensure maximum predictive accuracy) and they found that site index may increase or decrease in the future, depending on the species and the geographic region in question.
+Researchers used all climate and soil variables (to ensure maximum predictive accuracy) to generate maps of site index change.
+They found that site index may increase or decrease in the future, depending on the species and the geographic region in question.
 Site index models were generated for individual species, as well as two broad species groups (hardwood and conifer), but only the species-group results were reported.